inspired/cisco_ios/README.txt

 The Cisco Networks App includes dashboards, data models and logic for analyzing data from Cisco IOS, IOS XE, IOS XR and NX-OS devices using Splunk® Enterprise.

 Install this App on your search head.
-Install the Cisco Networks Add-on (TA-cisco_networks) on your search head AND indexers/heavy forwarders.
+Install the Cisco Networks Add-on (TA-cisco_ios) on your search head AND indexers/heavy forwarders.

 Supported Cisco Devices:
 *  Cisco Catalyst series switches (2960, 3650, 3750, 4500, 6500, 6800, 7600 etc.)